- Doctor of Philosophy, York University (in progress)

 - Bachelor of Arts, York University

-Michelle has extensive clinical and research experience working with youth with a variety of mental health concerns and youth with developmental and intellectual disabilities, specifically in the assessment and treatment of those with Autism Spectrum Disorders (ASD).
+Michelle has extensive clinical and research experience working with youth with a variety of mental health concerns and youth with developmental and intellectual disabilities, specifically in the assessment and treatment of those with autism.
 Her research interests include a range of areas related to the mental health of caregivers and their children with developmental disabilities.
-Areas include school experiences of children with ASD, including self-esteem and feelings of social competence and peer acceptance, and the efficacy of social skills groups and anxiety treatments for children with ASD.
-She has also conducted research in the area of sexual knowledge and sexual victimization in the ASD population, and her doctoral research explored the interpersonal violence experiences of adults with ASD living in Ontario.
+Areas include school experiences of autistic children, including self-esteem and feelings of social competence and peer acceptance, and the efficacy of social skills groups and anxiety treatments for autistic children.
+She has also conducted research in the area of sexual knowledge and sexual victimization in the autistic population, and her doctoral research explored the interpersonal violence experiences of autistic adults in Ontario.